JohnMcLear/etherdraw-stresstest/README.md

 `  --verbosity = INTEGER - The verbosity of the output to the CLI (0 being lowest) IE 0`

-`  --user = STRING - The username used to connect to a pad (You will be prompted for a password) IE john`
+`  --user = STRING - The username used to connect to a drawing (You will be prompted for a password) IE john`